Our fan-favorite Reforestation T-Shirt. Wear it with pride to show your support of reforesting our planet, one tree at a time. Shop now

 There’s no getting around it: eating animals that were factory farmed thousands of miles away is just plain bad — for our health, the planet, our consciences, and our wallets.
-So try to incorporate more local, plant-based meals into your diet.
-You might be pleasantly surprised by how delicious vegetables can be!
+So try to incorporate more locally grown, plant-based meals into your diet.
+You might be pleasantly surprised by how delicious fresh vegetables can be!

 Our wasteful ways are trashing our planet and costing us a lot of money to boot.
-So the next time you find a hole in your sock or your washer is on the fritz, consider repairing before replacing.
+So the next time you find a hole in your sock or your washing machine is on the fritz, consider repairing before replacing.
 Don’t have the skills?
-Hop on YouTube or ask an elder in your life!
+Hop on YouTube or ask the handyman in your life!

 8. Use Less Plastic

 But you can recycle it, right?
 Wrong.
-Greenpeace recently discovered that most plastic gets baled and shipped to countries with lax environmental protection laws.
+A few years ago, Greenpeace discovered that most plastic gets baled and shipped to remote countries that have lax environmental protection laws, where they damage human and ecosystem health.
 Until we have a better recycling system in place, it’s best to avoid plastic entirely.